Estimated time until plug & play solar kits hit UK shops

 What is plug-in solar — and why does it matter?

 From that point, your appliances automatically draw from solar first.
 Your smart meter slows down.
 Your bill drops.
 No account needed.
 No export tariff paperwork.
 No roof work.
+That's why the “plug and play” name has stuck — because that is genuinely all there is to it.

 How it works